Setup Nginx reverse proxy and force redirect HTTP to HTTPS

 Email Address []:

-Add Nginx configuration for your site.
-For example: /etc/nginx/sites-available/your-project.com:
+Configuring Nginx.
+Add Nginx configuration for your application in /etc/nginx/sites-available/your-project.com file:

 server {

-# This block need for redirect HTTP to HTTPS
+# This block need for redirecting HTTP to HTTPS

 listen 80;